Hydrogen Fuel Cell Electric Vehicles (FCEV)

-The absence of adequate fueling infrastructure combined with high vehicle costs pose barriers to near-term commercialization.
-Currently, stiff competition from improved gasoline and diesel-powered engines and the growing popularity of hybrids and electric vehicles make hydrogen vehicles less attractive in the near term.
-However, the industry continues to develop and there is much interest worldwide to overcome these challenges.
+- Competition from improved and more efficient gasoline and diesel-powered engines and the growing popularity of hybrids and electric vehicles make hydrogen vehicles less attractive in the near term, but over the long term, the combination of advancements in all of these vehicle technologies, including hydrogen FCEVs present opportunities for air pollution reduction.

 How is the Energy Commission Helping?

-Because federal and local air board incentives have been available only for development and deployment of FCVs, the Energy Commission is filling the gap by investing Program funds in strategically located fueling infrastructure.
-More than $18 million has been awarded for the construction of hydrogen fueling stations throughout the state.
-In the proposed Investment Plan for 2011-2012, the Energy Commission will continue to support hydrogen infrastructure projects which expand the network of publicly accessible hydrogen fueling stations to serve the current population of FCVs and to accommodate the planned early commercial large-scale roll-out of FCVs commencing in approximately 2015/2016.
-Additionally, the Energy Commission has provided $4 million to the California Department of Food and Agriculture’s Division of Measurement Standards (DMS) to develop national and statewide standards for the quality of hydrogen fuel, in addition to the metering, dispensing, and sale of hydrogen fuel.
+Because Federal and local air board incentives have primarily focused on the development and deployment of FCVs, the Energy Commission is investing funds in a network of strategically located fueling stations and infrastructure.
+More than $36 million has already been awarded for the construction of hydrogen fueling stations throughout the state.
+In the proposed Investment Plan for 2013-2014, the Energy Commission will continue to support hydrogen infrastructure projects which expand the network of publicly accessible hydrogen fueling stations to serve the current population of FCVs and to accommodate the planned early commercial large-scale roll-out of FCVs commencing in approximately 2015/2016.
+Additionally, the Energy Commission has provided $4 million to the California Department of Food and Agriculture’s DMS to develop standards for the quality of hydrogen fuel, in addition to the metering, dispensing, and sale of hydrogen.